NalinPlad/GLSLFractals/Jam.md

 ---
-title: "Create INFINITE art with math (and code)"
+title: "Create INFINITE ART with math (and code)"
 description: >
   In this jam, you'll learn about the Mandelbrot set, and how to render it in realtime using ShaderToy.
 contributor: 'NalinPlad'